zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 doesn’t cost very much money.
 “Production values” are the qualities of the movie itself.
 It refers to the techniques that are  used in the movie: the lighting, the sound, the music, the special effects.
 Somethi ng that has a low production value looks like it was made with not very much mon ey.
 Maybe it doesn’t look as professional as the movies where they spent million s and millions of dollars on.
 That’s a low production value movie.
 Martin is say ing that Joanna only likes movies that are indie films, made on a shoestring b udget, with low production values.

 Joanna says, “that’s not true.
 I just don’t like c rowd-pleasers that are predictable.”
 A “crowd-pleaser” is something that many or most people like but that is perhaps not very sophisticated or not very artistic, especially when it comes to movies.
 “Predictable” is something that y ou can anticipate; you know what’s going to happen, there are no surprises.
-If  you are watching a romantic comedy, you know that the man and the women are goi ng to get together at the end of the movie.
+If  you are watching a romantic comedy, you know that the man and the women are going to get together at the end of the movie.
 That’s predictable; we know that ’s going to happen.
 Joanna doesn’t like movies that are predictable.
 She says , “I like movies that stretch the imagination and have some artistic value.”
 “To str etch the imagination” means to make you think of things you might not have thought  of before, and to do so in an exciting and artistic way.
 By “artistic” I mean so mething that you would consider quality, something that is unique or interesting or  beautiful, something that is not just normal or common or predictable.

 Martin says, “You mean you like those weird movies with no plot (no story) and a lot of strange characters (a lot of strange people) .
 They’re artsy, but leave you totally confused.”
 When we say a movie is “artsy” (artsy) we mean that it tries to be artistic.
 Sometimes this can be a criticism; it  sometimes is used to describe a movie that perhaps tries to be artistic, maybe trie s a little bit too hard so that other parts of the movie, the plot, or the characte rs are not as important as making the movie seem like it is an artistic one.
 Well, that’s what Martin says Joanna likes.
 She likes weird movies with no plot – no story, and have a lot of strange characters.
 “They’re artsy, but leave you totally (or completely) confused.”
 You’re unclear, you’re uncertain, you d on’t know exactly what happened in movie.
 That’s how I felt about Forrest  Gump .
 I don’t know, I – maybe I just wasn’t paying attention, maybe I didn’ t have enough Coca-Cola that day that I saw the movie.
 Kind of – kind of confus ed by the whole thing.
 Don’t – don’t really get it.
 Didn’t – didn’t really unders tand why everyone liked that movie so much, I don’t know.
 I mean I don’t hate Tom Han ks.
 You know what I’m saying?
 I just – just didn’t like the movie very m uch.
 Anyway, Martin thinks that the movies that Joanna likes would leave you totall y confused.

 Joanna says, “I don’t mind some ambiguity, if that’ s what you mean.”
 “I don’t mind” means it doesn’t bother me, it’s okay when I have some ambiguity in the movie.
 “Ambiguity” (ambiguity) means that it isn’t  exactly certain, you’re not sure what exactly has happened.
 Having ambiguity is hav ing uncertainty.

 Martin says, “Well, I’m going to see the new Spider boy  movie next week.
 I don’t suppose you want to come?”
 That expression, “I don ’t suppose” (suppose), is very common.
-It’s a phrase used to ask someone som ething when you think the answer will be “no,” or you expect the answer to be  “no.”  You go up to a beautiful woman and you say, “I don’t suppose you w ant to dance with me?”
+It’s a phrase used to ask someone som ething when you think the answer will be “no,” or you expect the answer to be  “no.”  You go up to a beautiful woman and you say, “I don’t suppose you want to dance with me?”
 And she says, “Here, on the subway?
 Probably not.”
 So  the lesson is don’t ask a beautiful woman to dance with you when you’re ridin g on the subway!
 A bar, a dance club might be a good place to ask that questi on.

 Joanna says, “Spiderboy ?
 I’ve been looking forward to seeing that movie.”
 I want to see that movie.
 Martin says, “But it’s a b ig-budget blockbuster.”
 A “blockbuster movie” is a movie that’s very popular and makes a lot of money.
 The – oh, that movie, uh, the one where the kids ki ll each other.
 What’s that called?
 It’s a new one; this is 2012 if you’re lis tening to this in the future.
 And if you’re listing to this in the past, buy Apple and G oogle stock!
 If you’re listening to this in like 2005-2006, something like that, trust me, you’ll thank me.
 Anyway, um, that movie Hunger Games , that’s a blockbuster; that’s a movie that is goin g to make, you know, a billion dollars.
 Well, Martin  says that the new movie he wants to see, Spiderboy , not a real movie, is a blockbuster.

 Joanna says, “I can’t watch artsy films all the tim e.”
 Martin is surprised Joanna wants to go and see the movie.
 She says, “Variety is the spice of life, don’t you think?”
 That expression, “variety is the spice of life,” means trying new things or doing new things, different things is good for you;  it’s interesting, it makes your life more interesting.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]